foundry-rs/book/src/tutorials/solmate-nft.md

 (You can find out more on remappings in [the dependencies documentation](../projects/dependencies.md).

 By default the compiler output will be in the `out` directory.
-To deploy our compiled contract with Forge we have to set environment variables for the RPC endpoint and the private key we want to use to deploy.
+To deploy our compiled contract with Spark we have to set environment variables for the RPC endpoint and the private key we want to use to deploy.

 Set your environment variables by running: